swcarpentry/shell-novice/07-backtick.md

 mechanism that actually replaces everytying beween `[` and `]` with the desired names of input files, just before the loop starts.
 Thankfully, this mechanism exists, and it is called the **backtick operator** (also: command substitution).
-It looks like pretty much like the previous snippet:
+It looks much like the previous snippet:

 ~~~ {.bash}
 # (actual syntax)